bcrowell/kcals/README.md

          I have found empirically that setting filtering=60 m is roughly the minimum that is required in order to eliminate this type of artifact, which makes sense because a detour into a 30 meter gully probably does involve about 60 meters of horizontal travel.

+I've experimented with setting the filtering as low as 60 m rather than 200 m, but this seemed to produce clear overestimates of the energy expenditure.
+For example, it showed me routinely putting out a higher averaged power on a 2-hour uphill run than on a 1-hour flat run.

 The mileage derived from a GPS track can vary quite a bit depending on the resolution of the GPS data.
 Higher resolution increases the mileage, because small wiggles get counted in.
 This has a big effect on